 CHARACTER COUNTS! was established to promote and teach the Six Pillars of Character.
 It is today the most widely implemented approach to character education, reaching millions of youth through thousands of affiliated schools, agencies and organizations.

-Coalition members fund and run their own activities.
+Members fund and run their own activities.
 Programs and projects that are administered by the national office in Los Angeles, California, are financially supported by grants, membership dues, fees for training and consulting services, and sales of videos, books, teaching guides and other creative products.
 Individuals also support Josephson Institute with tax-deductible donations.

-Absolutely not.
-CHARACTER COUNTS! and the Josephson Institute that administers it are strictly nonpartisan and nonsectarian.
+No. CHARACTER COUNTS! and the Josephson Institute that administers it are strictly nonpartisan and nonsectarian.
 The people and organizations involved may have diverse views and backgrounds, but they find common purpose in support of character education based on shared ethical values.

 Both Democratic and Republican White Houses have proclaimed CHARACTER COUNTS!
 Week the third week of October.
 A bipartisan group of U.S. Senators maintains the Congressional CHARACTER COUNTS!
 Working Group.
 And countless mayors and governors have endorsed CHARACTER COUNTS! and its local activities.